-The Danube has always been inspirational for various artists along Europe.
-There are countless paintings, drawings, poems, and even songs about the River Danube.
+The Danube has always been inspirational for various artists all over Europe, including Hungary and its Danube unified capital, the city of Budapest.
+There are countless paintings, drawings, poems, and even songs about the River Danube in Hungarian.

 Danube in Music

 Just think of the Blue Danube Waltz from Johann Strauss, which is probably the most known waltz worldwide!
 Now the truth is that the Danube may reflect the blue sky on many days in Budapest, but not when the murky muddy mountain river waters rush to the river basin from Austria, colouring the ‘blue’ Danube greenish, greyish.
 That said, the Blue Danube waltz belongs to the Danube and romance.
 No wonder that most Budapest river cruise programmes feature the waltz, and, among other brilliant composers’ work, Strauss can also be enjoyed on the regular Budapest Gala Concerts in the Danube Palace (by the Danube).

 Some of the most well known Hungarian folk songs also feature the river Danube (like “Szeles a Duna” / The Danube is wide), no wonder that Zoltan Kodaly and Bela Bartok’s folk collections often revolve around the river Danube (or Tisza), as the symbol of love (obstacle yet bridge between lovers), death or menace, sadness (the running river crying with the singer), or caring mother.

 Dozens of Hungarian painters were inspired by the river Danube and its surroundings, especially Istvan Szonyi who painted some well-known masterpieces in the “posztnagybanyai” style which was the Hungarian style Postimpressionism.